 Focus on multi-purpose items

 On my first decluttering binge, I got rid of so many one-purpose items.
-Like the electric citrus juicer from Ian’s dad.
-(The one I have to have, though?
-Garlic press.
-I use it almost every day.)
+Like the electric citrus juicer my father-in-law gave us.

 Don’t stress about getting rid of every single thing.
 I still declutter on a regular basis.
 Only now, it’s not a huge ordeal.
 I just realize that I don’t need a certain pan or plates anymore and take them out.
 It’s an ongoing process.